 TCPS 2 requires that the highest governing body of the institution establish the REB (or REBs), define an appropriate reporting relationship with the REB (or REBs), and ensure that REBs have the necessary financial and administrative resources to fulfil their duties.
 TCPS 2 does not specify which body within an institution meets this description, as the governance structures of institutions vary.
 However, in the application to Article 6.2, TCPS 2 provides a range of possibilities as to who could fill this role, with a focus on the one that holds the highest administrative rather than academic responsibility.
-Institutions determine what is the highest governing authority based on their individual governance structures and taking into consideration whether other responsibilities of those bodies may conflict with the responsibility for establishing an REB.
+Institutions determine the highest governing body based on their individual governance structures and taking into consideration whether other responsibilities of those bodies may conflict with the responsibility for establishing an REB.

 2. What is the rationale for not permitting external legal counsel from serving on an REB of an institution for which the counsel provides service?
 (March 2012)

 The rationale for excluding external legal counsel from serving on a research ethics board (REB) of the institution, regardless of the type of legal advice he/she provides to the institution, is the same rationale for excluding in-house legal counsel from serving on the REB.
 There is a danger that the lawyer’s role as a legal adviser and as an REB member will become confused.
 The external legal counsel, even if retained by the institution only on a case-by-case basis is not immune from the pressures of being identified too closely with the institution’s interests – whether its financial interest in having research go forward or its interest in protecting itself from potential liability.
 This presents a potential source of conflicts of interest that may undermine the independence and credibility of the REB.